gatsbyjs/gatsby/docs/docs/sourcing-from-seams-cms.md

 ## More info

-More detailed info about setting up Seams-CMS with GatsbyJS can be found on our [blog](https://blog.seams-cms.com/entry/using-seams-cms-with-gatsbyjs/).
+More detailed info about setting up Seams-CMS with Gatsby can be found on our [blog](https://blog.seams-cms.com/entry/using-seams-cms-with-gatsbyjs/).